dmmz/LeadsheetJS/README.md

  - `tests/test.html` for functionnal tests
  - `tests/viewer-test.html` for visual tests

+ You can also run the tests using cli with
+ 	$ grunt qunit

 Tests use RequireJS and Qunit, like in http://www.nathandavison.com/article/17/using-qunit-and-requirejs-to-build-modular-unit-tests

 There are some example also in the `samples` folder.